-- Exercise Costs: Provide copies of contracts, MOUs or agreements with consultants or subcontractors providing services.
-Copies of invoices/receipts and canceled checks or general ledger for proof of payment and a copy of the agenda and sign in rosters (if using pre populated sign in sheets they must be certified by the Emergency Management Director verifying attendance).
-May also request any training materials provided. - Equipment Acquisition Costs: Copies of Invoices/receipts and canceled checks or general ledger for proof of payment.
-AEL# for each purchase (if applicable). - Management and Administrative Costs: Supply copies of timesheets documenting hours worked and proof employee was paid (i.e., earning statements/payroll registries). - For travel and conferences related to EMPG activities, copies of all receipts must be submitted (i.e., airfare, proof of mileage, toll receipts, hotel receipts, car rental receipts, etc.) Receipts must be itemized and match the dates of travel/conference.
-If conference, a copy of the agenda must be provided.
-Proof of payment is also required for all travel and conferences.
-If the Sub-Recipient seeks reimbursement for travel costs that exceed the amounts stated in section 112.061(6)(b), Florida Statutes (\$6 for breakfast, \$11 for lunch, and \$19 for dinner), then the Sub-Recipient must provide documentation that: The costs are reasonable and do not exceed charges normally allowed by the Sub-Recipient in its regular operations as a result of the Sub-Recipient's written travel policy; and participation of the individual in the travel is necessary to the Federal award. - If cancelled checks are NOT available, copies of the general ledger MUST be provided. - A. The Quarterly Tasks Form is due with your quarterly financial report each quarter.
+- A. The Quarterly Tasks Form is due with your quarterly financial report each quarter.
 This form identifies EMPG funded employees, the required training completed (or working towards completion), and the required amount of exercises during the agreement period. - B. Proposed Match Plan (Form 3) is due with the signed agreement and will be used to compare with the match portion of your close out report.
-If your proposed match plan changes an update should be provided.
+If your proposed match plan changes an update shall be provided.
 Federal funds provided under this Agreement shall be matched by the Sub-Recipient dollar for dollar from non-federal funds.
 NOTE: If the amount is NOT EMPA or if the federal obligation exceeds EMPA then you need to identify the other non-federal match.
-In the space provided on the form, provide a narrative description on how you plan to meet the dollar for dollar for dollar for match form must be signed by the Chief Financial Officer or equal authority. - C. Mid-Year and End-of-Year summary progress reports are to be scheduled and reviewed by the Division's Regional Coordinator and submitted to the grant manager. - D. The final Close Out report is due sixty (60) days after termination of this Agreement.
+In the space provided on the form, provide a narrative description on how you plan to meet the dollar for dollar match requirement.
+The Proposed Match form must be signed by the Chief Financial Officer or equal authority. - C. The Quarterly Match Form (Form 3A) is due each quarter for Sub-Recipients using local funds to match the federal obligation.
+The Sub-Recipient must provide supporting documentation of matching funds (i.e. invoices, canceled checks, general ledger, earning statements, payroll registries, etc.).
+Cost-matching requirements are in accordance with 2 C.F.R.
+200.306.
+To meet matching requirements, the Sub-Recipient contributions must be verifiable, reasonable, allowable, allocable, and necessary under the grant program and must comply with all Federal requirements and regulations. - D. The final Close Out report is due sixty (60) days after termination of this Agreement.
 Federal funds provided under this agreement shall be matched by the Sub-Recipient dollar for dollar from non-federal funds.
 If the funds are being matched with EMPA and are less than the expended EMPA, no additional back-up/supporting documentation is needed.
-However, if your EMPG funds exceed EMPA, or if you are not using EMPA for match, the appropriate back-up/supporting documentation needs to be provided (i.e. general ledger with highlighted matching non-federal funds).
+However, if your EMPG funds exceed EMPA, or if you are not using EMPA for match, the appropriate back-up/supporting documentation needs to be provided (i.e. invoices, canceled checks, general ledger, earning statements, payroll registries, etc.).